 Injuries are never ideal, but they can happen.
 Pain by itself is fairly normal when dealing with injuries.
 But, it may be a sign of joint instability if — in addition to joint pain — you also experience:

 - A feeling of the joint giving out

 Diagnosing Joint Instability

 Joint instability is difficult to pinpoint on your own.
-If you are experiencing symptoms and think joint instability may be the culprit, you should visit an The Orthopedic Clinic to receive tests and confirm your suspicions.
+If you are experiencing symptoms and think joint instability may be the culprit, you should visit The Orthopedic Clinic to receive tests and confirm your suspicions.
 You’ll be asked a series of questions, including how you experienced the injury and how it feels.
 You’ll also receive a physical exam where your joint will be tested for strength and looseness.
 If needed, the doctor may also conduct an x-ray or MRI test.

-Treating Joint Instability
+Joint Instability Treatment

-How joint instability can be treated varies on the severity of the condition and location of the joint.
+How joint instability can be treated varies on the severity of the condition and the location of the joint.
 Some treatments can be done without surgery — such as resting, anti-inflammatory drugs, or using a splint or brace.
 But, if these options don’t work, your doctor may suggest surgery to fix the issue.